explorer495/mkdocs-test/docs/products/ex-commandstation/exrail/cookbooks/various-devices/duinoNodes.md

-# Lew's Duino Gear boards:
+# Lew's Duino Gear boards

 CAUTION: these boards require several GPIO pins on the Command Station and are therefore unsuitable for use with a CSB1 which has all available pins essentially reserved for track management.